Take the quiz

 For example, in those more complex cases, the patient may need attachments, buttons for intermaxillary rubber bands or have an IPR performed at some point in the treatment.
 These complementary procedures can only be performed by professional orthodontists.

-Constant supervision by qualified professionals
+Supervision by qualified orthodontic professionals

 Additionally, if any concerns arise during the treatment or if you notice something that may be preventing correct development, it’s necessary to have experts to turn to so they can resolve or evaluate the issue in greater detail.

-No orthodontic treatment can be considered "simple" but it’s possible to distinguish between a greater or lesser degree of complexity.
-In the case of some orthodontic treatments with less complexity, monitoring can be take place almost entirely from home (with digital supervision by orthodontists).
 However, this isn’t true for cases that have a higher degree of complexity.
-For those, it’s likely that the orthodontist will recommend face-to-face consultations with some regularity (every 1 or 2 months).
-This way they can evaluate the evolution of the treatment in person and also perform IPRs or reposition attachments if necessary.
+For those, the orthodontist will likely recommend face-to-face consultations with some regularity (every 1 or 2 months).
+This means they can evaluate the evolution of the treatment in person and also perform IPRs or reposition attachments if necessary.

 Patient seeing 3D scan and receiving Impress clear aligners